Human factors in diving equipment design: Diving chambers

 The splash zone is the region where the bell passes through the surface of the water and where wave action and platform movement can cause the bell to swing around, which can be uncomfortable and dangerous to the occupants.
 To limit this motion a bell cursor may be used.
-A bell cursor is a device used to guide and control the motion of the bell through the air and the splash zone near the surface, where waves can move the bell significantly.
+This is a device used to guide and control the motion of the bell through the air and the splash zone near the surface, where waves can move the bell significantly.
 It can either be a passive system that relies on additional ballast weight or an active system that uses a controlled drive system to provide vertical motion.
-The cursor has a cradle which locks onto the bell and which moves vertically on rails to constrain lateral movement.
+The cursor has a cradle which locks onto the bell and moves vertically on rails to constrain lateral movement.
 The bell is released and locked onto the cursor in the relatively still water below the splash zone.

 A bell stage is a rigid frame that may be fitted below a closed bell to ensure that even if the bell is lowered so far as to contact the clump weight or the seabed, there is enough space under the bell for the divers to get in and out through the bottom lock.
-If all the lifting arrangements fail, the divers must be able to shelter inside the bell while awaiting rescue, and must be able to get out if the rescue is to another bell.
+If all the lifting arrangements fail, the divers must be able to shelter inside the bell while awaiting rescue, and must be able to get out if the rescue is to another bell when the bell is resting on the seabed.

-Each compartment of a hyperbaric system for human occupation has an independent separate externally mounted pressure gauge so that it is not possible to confuse which compartment pressure is being displayed.
+Each compartment of a hyperbaric system for human occupation has an independent externally mounted pressure gauge so that it is not possible to confuse which compartment pressure is being displayed.
 Where physically practicable, lock doors open towards the side where pressure is normally higher, so that a higher internal pressure will hold them closed and sealed.

-Medical and supply lock outer doors generally open outwards due to space constraints, and therefore are fitted with safety interlock systems which prevent them from being opened with internal pressure above atmospheric to avoid the possibility of human error allowing them to be opened while the inner lock is not sealed, as the uncontrolled decompression that would ensue would probably kill the occupants, and possibly also the lock operator.
+Medical and supply lock outer doors generally open outwards due to space constraints, and therefore are fitted with safety interlock systems which prevent them from being opened with internal pressure above atmospheric.
+This helps avoid the possibility of human error allowing them to be opened while the inner lock is not sealed, as the uncontrolled decompression that would ensue would probably kill the occupants, and possibly also the lock operator.